CIDRAM/Docs/readme.en.md

 - Default timeout to use for external requests?
 Default = 12 seconds.

 ##### "config_imports"
 - A comma delimited list of files to import into the CIDRAM default configuration.
 Typically populated by the updates page when activating components which need it when necessary.
-Empty by default.
 In most cases, can ignore it.

 #### "signatures" (Category)
 Signatures configuration.